Jess Bedard, Director of Program Planning and Performance

 Kayce Hunton, Intervention Coordinator

-Kayce is the state-wide Intervention Coordinator.
-The Intervention Coordinator delivers training, provides program support, and connects advocates to resources related to services for survivors of sexual violence to Maine’s sexual assault support centers and related partners.
+Kayce delivers training, provides program support, and connects advocates to resources related to services for survivors of sexual violence to Maine’s sexual assault support centers and related partners.
 This position is charged with supporting core services that support people who have been impacted by sexual violence such as helpline, support groups and one-to-one services.
 Kayce enjoys hiking, traveling and being in nature for restoration, rejuvenation, and individual sustainability.

 Marion Hylan Barr, Public Policy Specialist